atxtechbro/tech-skills-gym/README.md

 For specialized skills:
 - `typing-skills.md` - A prompt designed specifically for improving typing speed and accuracy, with special considerations for split keyboard users
+- `w3m-skills.md` - A prompt designed for learning the w3m text-based browser using a Fibonacci sequence of exercises

 ### Progress Tracking System